spieglt/Cloaker/README.md

 ```
 Run `rustup default stable-x86_64-pc-windows-msvc` to make sure you're using MSVC, and rerun `cargo build --release` from `adapter/` if you weren't.

-Then go to Qt Creator settings, add a new version of Qt, and point to `C:\qt-static\qtbase\bin\qmake.exe`.
-Then add a new "Kit" that points to this Qt version, and build Release version with that kit selected.
+**Finally, on Linux and Windows:** go to `Qt Creator > Project > Manage Kits > Qt Versions`, add a new version of Qt, and point to `~/qt-static/qtbase/bin/qmake` or `C:\qt-static\qtbase\bin\qmake.exe`.
+Add a new Kit in the `Kits` tab, and set its `Qt version` to be the static one you just added.
+On the Projects page, click the plus button by the new Kit under `Build & Run`.
+Now you can build with the static kit's Release profile in the bottom-left above the play and build buttons.

 # CLI compilation instructions
 `cd cli; cargo build --release`.
 Executable will be at `cloaker/cli/target/release/cloaker_cli`(`.exe`).